 There’s a lot to unpack there.
 How do you know what 20% of your wall’s surface area even is?
 And can you get away with panels that are thinner than 2in?
-We’ll discuss all these details below, but first, let’s talk about the size of the panels, and then we’ll cover how you should distribute them based on the details of your room.
+You can check out our other articles on how acoustic panels work and how effective they can be, but for now, let’s talk about the size of the panels and how you should distribute them based on the details of your room.

 Common Sizes for Acoustic Panels

 As far as acoustic panel sizing is concerned, there are a few details you need to be aware of.
 There are some loose standards around the height and width of panels, though you can build custom panels or, indeed, special order them in any size.
 Then, there’s the thickness to think about.

 The standard height/width of acoustic panels varies across the market.
 There are plenty of 2ft-by-4ft panels like the ATS Acoustic Panel (on Amazon) that are designed to get you a really good bang for your buck when it comes to wall coverage.